 The free lessons gave me a chance to try out doing 3 to 4 per week—something I could never do if I was paying for each lesson.
 The Patron level allows me to sustain that without running out of things to explore.

-– PG (read more below)
+– PG (there’s more from PG below)

 PG is enjoying our 100 additional lessons for Patrons.
 Of course most people study less often than 3-4 times per week, but the benefits of regular study are still big.
+A once-a-week Felden-fan in our Pay-What-You-Can Class recently shared:

 I’m so pleased with how often I notice my sense of groundedness and lifting up and through in regular life.
 It makes difficult situations easier.